jarlehansen/springfox-loader/README.md

 replacing camelcase with space and uppercasing the word (for example the method `getCustomer()` will be displayed as `Get customer`).
 If the `@ApiOperation` annotation is present, these values will be used.
 * __listValueProps__ is used to enable an endpoint that will display all the `@Value`-annotations (key and default value) used in the application.
 The endpoint is displayed in swagger-ui as 'Value-properties'.
 By default this is disabled.
+* __swaggerUiBasePath__ customize the base path to swagger-ui.
+If for example the value is '/documentation', the path to swagger-ui will be '/documentation/swagger-ui.html'.

 ### Properties